juliastetskaya/hexal/README.md

-# Webpage on pure HTML and CSS
+# Hexal is a web page on pure HTML and CSS

 You can see it [here](https://juliastetskaya.github.io/hexal/)